cpske/ISP/refactoring/index.md

 ## Separate Configuration from Code

-It's a good practice to remove configuration data, constants that may change (such as URLs), and sensitive values from code.
+It's a good practice to remove data from code.
+Such as:
+* configuration data, e.g. relative path to a directory for images
+* constants that may change (such as URLs)
+* sensitive values including logins, auth keys, and (of course) passwords

 These values can be read from a configuration file, a Properties file (Java), or environment variables.